Welcome to our Reception

 Safeguarding and Child Protection

-Children need to be brought into Reception and welcomed by a member of staff each day before saying good-bye to their adult.
+Children need to be brought to Reception main entrance and welcomed by a member of staff each day before saying good-bye to their adult.
 In order to keep you informed of any accidents or injuries staff will use accident forms as a record and a copy will be given to you should this occur.
 Similarly, if your child has an accident or injury at home or on the way to school please let a member of staff know so that we can support your child if necessary.

 In the event of any concerns around child safety or welfare, the school will use the local authority procedures in order to follow up on concerns.

 Please note that we only allow adults aged 18 or above to settle and collect children from Reception.

 The Reception Day and Times of Sessions

 Upon arrival your child will be encouraged to self-register; initially by reading and recognising their name and later by writing their name.
-They will then engage in a class phonics session which is usually 20 minutes long, after which the children have access to a range of activities that have been carefully planned to inspire the children to learn and explore in all the areas of the curriculum.
+They will then engage in a class phonics session which is usually initially 20 minutes long building gradually up to 30 minutes over the first term.
+After which the children in small groups, will practice the sound of the day in their phonics books.
+Then the children have access to a range of activities that have been carefully planned to inspire the children to learn and explore in all the areas of the curriculum and support the children’s interests.
 To support children to learn it is important that they have access to high quality resources that are interesting, challenging and exciting.
 The classrooms are designed and set up in various learning zones which are resourced to promote curiosity and thinking skills.
-Inside and Outside you will see specifically designed areas which include: role-play which includes a home area, mud-kitchen, small world, music and dance, writing and mark-making, physical, maths, paint, collage, design and dough.
+Inside and Outside you will see specifically designed areas which include: role-play which includes a home area, mud-kitchen, small world, music and dance, writing and mark-making, physical – fine and gross motor skills, maths, creative, transient art and construction.